Jade Plant Care: 7 Secrets to Keep Yours Thriving

-Healthy jade plant with thick glossy green leaves and tree-like structure – complete jade plant care guide
+Healthy jade plant with thick glossy green leaves and tree-like structure

 I killed my first jade plant within three months.
-Overwatered it, placed it in the wrong spot, used the wrong soil—basically did everything wrong without realizing it.
+Overwatered it, placed it in the wrong spot, used the wrong soil — basically did everything wrong without realizing it.

 If you’ve watched your jade plant’s leaves turn yellow, get mushy, and drop off one by one, I know exactly how frustrating that feels.
 These succulents are supposed to be “easy,” right?
 That’s what everyone says.

-Here’s the thing: jade plants are easy—once you understand what they actually need.
+Here’s the thing: jade plants are easy — once you understand what they actually need.
 The problem is that most care advice is too vague to be helpful.
 “Water when dry” doesn’t tell you how dry.
 “Bright light” doesn’t explain where exactly to put it.

 After killing that first plant and nearly giving up, I decided to figure out what actually works.
 Two years later, I’ve gone from one dying jade to five healthy plants, including three I propagated myself.

-In this guide, I’ll share the exact lessons I learned—from proper watering technique to diagnosing problems before they kill your plant.
+In this guide, I’ll share the exact lessons I learned — from proper watering technique to diagnosing problems before they kill your plant.
 No vague advice, just specific tips that actually work.

 Quick Answer: Jade Plant Care Basics

-Below, I’ll explain exactly how I learned these lessons the hard way—and how you can skip my mistakes.
+Below, I’ll explain exactly how I learned these lessons the hard way — and how you can skip my mistakes.

 Jade Plant Care at a Glance